Skip to main content

 This course only accepts UK applicants.

 The programme balances assignments and examinations in almost equal measure.
 You will undertake formal lectures and practical work.
-As a student you will complete a course of designed to meet the knowledge requirements to be eventually become a qualified Aircraft Technician with the option to complete a top up programme to a full Bachelor degree either one year full or two years part time with Kingston University.
+As a student you will complete a course of designed to meet the knowledge requirements to be eventually become a qualified aircraft technician with the option to complete a top-up programme to a full bachelor degree, either one year full time or two years part time with Kingston University.
 This programme is validated and awarded by Kingston University.

 Our academic support team here at Kingston University provides help in a range of areas.

-48% of your time is spent in timetabled teaching and learning activity.
+48% of your time is spent in timetabled learning and teaching activity.